Welcome to the Royal College of Chiropractors

 Access to e-LFH is normally limited to NHS staff, however I am pleased to advise that the Royal College of Chiropractors has arranged access for chiropractors to the relevant e-IRMER and MRI Safety for Referrers learning modules on the e-LFH platform.
 This high-quality training is provided free of charge to RCC members and represents another valuable addition to the RCC membership package.

 The same training is also available via the RCC for non-members at a cost of £115.
-This provides access until 1 March 2024.
 If you wish to make use of this essential resource, please contact admin@rcc-uk.org to obtain your access details.

 New CPiRLS Safer Practice Notices recently published